ylabrj/jam/README.md

 *  The Arduino IDE must be installed on your system.
 Go to the __*Download the Arduino IDE*__ section of [this page](https://www.arduino.cc/en/Main/Software)
 *  __RASPBERRY PI: DO NOT USE THE RASPBERRY PI RASPBIAN'S ARDUINO PACKAGE DOWNLOAD.__ The Raspbian package manager is providing an ancient version of Arduino IDE that does not support command line execution.
 Instead, download the most recent version from [arduino.cc](https://www.arduino.cc/en/Main/Software).
 *  __WINDOWS: Add the directory with the Arduino command (Arduino or Arduino.exe) to your command path.__
-*  Download or copy file __*jarduino_magics.py*__  to the user's Jupyter Notebook startup directory.
+*  Download or copy file __*jam.py*__  to the user's Jupyter Notebook startup directory.
 Jupyter will load it at startup, or you can run a kernel restart within your notebook to load it.
 The startup directory is located under your home directory at

  > .ipython/profile_default/startup/

  The functions are available through two magics:

- *  __%%jarduino__ is a Python cell magic where the rest of the cell is the Arduino code (instead of Python code!)
+ *  __%%jamcellcell__ is a Python cell magic where the rest of the cell is the Arduino code (instead of Python code!)
- *  __%jardutil__ is a Python line magic that operates on existing sketch files and provides utility functions and graphing extensions.
+ *  __%jam__ is a Python line magic that operates on existing sketch files and provides utility functions and graphing extensions.

 Test and get current parameters by entering the following in a Python cell:

-> %%jarduino?
+> %%jamcellcell?

-> %jardutil?
+> %jam?

-## %%jarduino <filename>
+## %%jamcell <filename>
 *  Saves the contents of the cell to a .ino arduino file, compiles and loads it.
 *  Respects the Arduino IDE convention of creating a subdirectory of the same name
   *  Places that subdirectory within the *sketches* subdirectory to keep things tidy